machix/CapstoneProject/README.md

 ## Backend
-The API/Service portion of this project is currently hosted on a Digital Ocean droplet at 159.203.178.86:8000.
+The API/Service portion of this project is currently hosted on a Digital Ocean droplet.
+Please see the README.md in the backend folder for details on building, deploying, and testing the service.